marcus-downing/Hooks/README.md

           }
         }

-3. Register your plugin, and make a context with the currently desired plugins:
+3. Register your plugin with the repository

         PluginRepository.registerFeatures(ButtonLogger)
         val optionalFeatures = PluginRepository.optionalFeatures

+4. Make a context with the currently desired plugins

         // ...choose active features...
         implicit val context = PluginRepository.makeContext(chosenFeatures)

-4. In the appropriate place in client code, trigger that hook:
+5. In the appropriate place in client code, trigger that hook:

         def onClick(button: Button){
           buttonClicked(button)